skoolkid/skoolkit/sphinx/source/skool-files.rst

 * entries (an 'entry' being a routine or data block) must be separated by blank lines, and an entry must not contain any blank lines

-* an entry header is a sequence of comment lines broken into three sections;
+* an entry header is a sequence of comment lines broken into four sections;
   see :ref:`entryHeaderFormat`

 * each line in an entry may start with one of the following characters: